 If you want context on how shortages and grey-market activity track each other, our Medicare Wegovy global ripple breakdown walks the supply-allocation mechanics that drive the counterfeit market in the first place.
 Our big-pharma DTC access piece covers the manufacturer cash-pay channels — NovoCare and LillyDirect — that have done more to undercut counterfeit demand than any single enforcement action.
 And if you are weighing whether the side effects you are seeing on a refilled pen are normal versus a quality-control issue, the Wegovy side effects guide and the Mounjaro side effects guide are the side-effect baselines to compare against.

-The five-minute audit at the kitchen counter — license, prescription, lot number, cold chain, label, solution, price — is not paranoia.
-It is the cheapest patient-safety intervention available right now.
-None of this is a substitute for talking to your prescribing clinician or pharmacist, but it is the homework worth doing before that conversation, not after.
-The next refill is the right time.
+The five-minute kitchen-counter audit — license, prescription, lot number, cold chain, label, solution, price — isn't paranoia.
+It's the lowest-effort patient-safety move available to you right now, and it costs you a coffee's worth of attention.
+None of it replaces a conversation with your prescribing clinician or pharmacist.
+It's the homework worth doing before that conversation, not after it.
+The next refill is the right moment to start.
+The pen already sitting in your fridge tonight is the better one.